fbdtemme/bencode/_sources/getting_started/introduction.rst.txt

 ++++++++++++++++

 This library requires C++20.
-Compiler support is limited to GCC10 at the moment.
+Compiler support is limited to GCC 10 and MinGW-w64 10 at the moment.

 Dependencies
 ++++++++++++